 Telecommunication networks today employ optical technology to transport the enormous amounts of data we consume, often across large distances.
-It is for this reason that networks are built using fiber optic cable.
-In order to maximise the transmission capacity of these cable assets, a technology known as wavelength division multiplexing (WDM) was developed.
+It is for this reason that networks are predominately built using fiber optic cable.
+In order to maximize the transmission capacity of these cable assets, a technology known as wavelength division multiplexing (WDM) was developed.
 The most recent incarnation of this, and the most popular variant today, is known as dense wavelength division multiplexing (DWDM).
-Essentially, DWDM squeezes data traffic into many distinct optical channels, using different wavelength bands, or ‘colours’ of light.
-With the latest flexgrid and C+L technology, DWDM systems can carry 30-40 Tb/s across a single fiber pair, depending upon the length of the fiber stretch itself.
+Essentially, DWDM squeezes data traffic into many distinct optical channels, using different wavelength bands, or ‘colors’ of light.
+With the latest flexgrid and C+L technology, DWDM systems can carry 30-40 Tb/s across a single fiber pair, depending on the length of the fiber stretch itself.

 DWDM is used in both terrestrial and subsea networks, and other scenarios, including data center to data center links.
 Apart from meeting high capacity requirements, DWDM also delivers required levels of quality and security.
 This technology is especially suitable and cost-effective for long distance transmission, i.e. long-haul networking.

 Telia Carrier’s Wavelength offerings, based on the DWDM technology and underpinned with software-defined flexibility, are scalable and easily upgradeable.
 We provide transport of heavy data loads that require high transport capacity and flexibility.
 Our Wavelength services support all applications, from voice and video to storage across different customer sites, on a global scale.
 Customers can also choose between different options to build their network and connect key sites, from single links to a redundant ring topology.

 Additionally, we offer a dual-link service option, with our highest level of availability for the most critical applications.
 This provides two fully diverse routes between the same endpoints.